Commencement 2025

 Photogenic Philly Locations for Graduation Photos

-Are you considering options for graduation photos that show off your experience at Drexel and in the city of Philadelphia?
+Are you considering locations for graduation photos that show off your experience at Drexel and in the city of Philadelphia?
 Here are just a few recommendations that you may want to take advantage of!

 Downloadable #ForeverDragons Lawn Signs

-Celebrate your Drexel graduate and let the neighborhood know how proud you are of your Forever Dragon with a downloadable graduation sign!
+Celebrate your Drexel graduate and let the neighborhood know how proud you are of your Forever Dragon with a downloadable graduation sign.

 Just follow these three easy steps: